 I received a payment from my bank and was told there’s nothing further I needed to do.
 How does that payment impact on this legal action?

-The Banks agreed to make remediation payments to customers who received Loan Variation Letters containing incorrect information (in ANZ’s case) or may not have received any Variation Disclosure at all (in ASB’s case) during the ANZ and ASB Relevant Periods.
-The remediation amounts paid, do not reflect the full cost of borrowing paid by customers during the breach periods.
+In their settlements with the Commerce Commission, ANZ and ASB admitted to breaches of section 9C(2)(a)(ii) of the CCCFA (which requires creditors to exercise the care, diligence, and skill of a responsible creditor at all times in all subsequent dealings with a borrower in relation to their loan) and agreed to make remediation payments to customers who received Loan Variation Letters containing incorrect information (in ANZ’s case) or otherwise may not have received Variation Disclosure (in ASB’s case) during the ANZ and ASB Relevant Periods.
+The Banks did not expressly admit to breaching s22 and the remediation amounts they paid do not reflect the full cost of borrowing paid by customers during the breach periods.

 The agreements ANZ and ASB entered into with the Commerce Commission very clearly stated the rights of affected customers to take further action against the Banks for their failure to provide accurate and timely disclosure information were not compromised by the settlement with the Commerce Commission.

 To read the Commerce Commission settlements, click here:

 Why is it appropriate for the banks to have to refund interest and fees, just because they failed to send me the right information?